 Common threads connect

 where the singular mind entwines

 The piece also cleverly uses a 1975 Keith Jarrett concert – wherein the pianist used a cadence from the intermission music – as a metaphor for the familiarity and succour provided by these woven ideals.

 Adam Hart and Desree’s Shapeshifters closes the set.
 Hart is a Professor of Science Communication at the University of Gloucestershire and Desree is an award-winning spoken-word artist with performances at New York’s Bowery Poetry Club and the Albert Hall under her belt.
 Both cajoling and mediatory, Shapeshifters addresses ways in which both arts and science struggle, whether it be for appreciation, understanding, funding or support.
 Desree notes: you can see, look how much money goes into arms, and how little into conservation.
 How we’d rather wage war, than give a decent wage to art and science past graduation.

-Illingworth’s intention is for the Experimental Words project to inspire people to think about the commonalities that science and poetry possess, and next steps include evaluating feedback on the process so far in order to make it more inclusive as it moves ahead.
+Illingworth’s intention is for the Experimental Words project to inspire people to think about the commonalities that science and poetry possess, and the next steps include evaluating feedback on the process so far to make it more inclusive as it moves ahead.
 What’s especially striking throughout is Illingworth and Simpson’s commitment to diversity.
-The two have taken great care in selecting a group of poets whose own, solo work sparks and crackles around crucial BAME, neurodivergence and gender-inclusivity issues.
-This is a project that shines with an innate determinedness to create space for a free exchange of views and ideas, treating both academics and creatives as equals and giving them the respect they richly deserve.
+The two have taken great care in selecting a group of poets whose own solo work sparks and crackles around crucial BAME, neurodivergence and gender-inclusivity issues.
+This project shines with an innate determination to create space for a free exchange of views and ideas, treating academics and creatives as equals and giving them the respect they richly deserve.